NemoInc/coaching_devs_to_coach_devs/talks/talk_outline.md

 ## Intro
 Hello I'm Kevin, hello I'm Emmett

-~~Back when I was a hospital director, I was under huge financial pressure to keep hiring costs down whilst also hiring the best doctors.
-This all went out the window as soon as I saw a doctor with this symbol [insert teacher symbol].
-Because this doctor is able to train other doctors in specialist skills.
-They can make surgeons.
-I don't care how much they cost, or how full their green bar is.
-They're working here.
-Because they single handedly reduced the hiring pressure for all other doctors.

-~~Get this symbol for yourself.
-You'll be invaluable.

 __Kevin starts__

 We hope this talk is relevant for everyone.
 We'll be addressing coaches.
 Even if you do not currently see yourself as a coach, you can use these behaviours when you do get to help people.